-Fire stations are located strategically throughout the community in order to place resources within acceptable response distance to the areas that the assigned resources are expected to serve.
+Fire stations are located throughout the community in order to strategically place resources within an acceptable response time.
 Response time is one of the most important measurements of fire department performance.
 Response times and resources are evaluated on a regular basis to ensure that the Fire Department is providing the most efficient and effective services to the community.

 Relocation of Fire Station No. 1

 Construction has begun on a modern facility for downtown’s Fire Station 1.
 The station is expected to be completed in Spring 2018.
 Relocation of crews and equipment will occur as soon as the new station is ready for occupancy.

 The scope of emergency response from the Roseville Fire Department has changed over time.
 The department that was initially organized for fire response now responds primarily to medical calls, and continues to respond to fire, technical rescue, hazardous materials, major causality incidents, and other types of emergency calls.
 The Fire Department is working to identify new service-delivery models to maximize efficiencies and live within budgetary constraints.
 By optimizing the deployment and staffing of response units, overall costs can be reduced.
 The department will be studying the effectiveness of the number and type of units sent on responses along with the number of personnel those units are staffed with to provide a comprehensive analysis of its service-delivery models.
 The goal of this effort is to provide a high level of safety and customer service while reducing costs.

 Use of GPS in Location-Assisted Dispatching